Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 According to Georgia probate law, there are no legal requirements for an estate to be probated, and no specific estate value requires probate.

-Whether probate is necessary and how long do you have to file probate after death depends on what the deceased person owned at the time of their death and how they owned that asset.
+Whether probate is necessary and how much time you have at your disposal to file probate after death depends on what the deceased person owned at the time of their death and how they owned that asset.

 However, there are typically three situations that require going through the probate process: